Wycliffe Hall, Oxford: Recent developments

-The small cohort of first degree undergraduates which Wycliffe accepted from 1997 onwards were phased out in the mid-2010s and, aside from SCIO, the hall now only takes mature students (over 21s).
-Language schools regularly hire the hall for use during the long summer vacation.
+The small cohorts of first-degree undergraduates which Wycliffe accepted from 1997 onwards were phased out in the mid-2010s and, aside from SCIO, the hall now only takes mature students (over 21s).

 Buildings

 Throughout its existence, Wycliffe has been located in the Victorian suburb of North Oxford.
 A site in the centre of Oxford was sought at the hall's foundation, and again in the 1890s, but neither attempt succeeded.
 The original buildings on the Wycliffe Hall site were designed in the 1860s as family houses, until converted to their present use later in the nineteenth century.

 The hall - No. 54 Banbury Road was designed by John Gibbs in 1866 and built for Tom Arnold the younger, literary scholar and son of Tom Arnold the elder, head of Rugby School.
 The house, named "Laleham", after the Arnolds' former residence in Middlesex, was larger than normal, even in a neighbourhood known for substantial houses.
 This size was to accommodate Arnold's anticipated in-house tutees.
 Within a decade, Arnold decided to sell No. 54 as the tutorial business was abandoned.
 A committee of evangelical churchmen bought the property in 1877 and promptly renamed it Wycliffe Hall.
 In the early years, the northerly main room was the library-cum-lecture room, while the southerly one was the dining room.
 Additions were soon made to the house by William Wilkinson and Harry Wilkinson Moore in 1882–1883.
 The new North Wing contained a dozen additional student rooms, while South Wing, housed the hall's purpose-built library as well as a new front entrance, thus allowing the dining room to be extended into the hall of No. 54.
 A new purpose-built dining hall was built on the road-side (i.e. west) of No. 54 Banbury Road in 1913, blocking off both of the original main entrances to the hall (the 1866 and 1883 doors), but providing a new front door featuring the hall and university shields in the stonework doorframe, still visible today.
 South Wing was converted for use as an additional common room (the LCR) in 1974, while the dining hall was converted for use as a lecture theatre in 1980.

 Old Lodge - No. 52 Banbury Road lies immediately south of No. 54, at the junction with Norham Gardens, and was designed by Frederick Codd in 1868.
 It initially housed the Holy Rood Convent (an Anglo-Catholic nunnery of the Society of the Most Holy Trinity, which was involved in printing the works of John Henry Newman).
 The hall acquired No. 52 when the sisters sold up in 1883.
 This second villa initially functioned as the principal's residence, but in 1930 was converted to contain both student and staff common rooms on the ground floor – hence 'Old' Lodge.
 In 1974 the hall's library was moved from South Wing into Old Lodge, where it remains to this day.